Originally, The Hemlock Society was organized in 1980, but over time

 Many of the founders of the original Hemlock Society were the founders of Final Exit

 Network and are currently members.
-Of those original founders, Derek Humphry and Faye
+Of those original Hemlock founders, Derek Humphry

-Girsh continue to play a major role in the work of Final Exit Network and currently serve
+and Faye Girsh continue to play a major role in the work of Final Exit Network and both

-Derek Humphry, Hemlock Society & Final Exit Network Founder
+Derek Humphry, Hemlock Society Founder & Final Exit Network Advisor

 Derek Humphry is author of the book Final Exit, which was number one in the New York Times bestseller list.
 After 22 years in print it continues to be revised and reprinted.
 It is available in paperback or ebook on the ERGO bookstore at www.finalexit.org/ergo-store, on Amazon worldwide and good bookstores in North America.
 Derek founded the Hemlock Society USA in l980 and is a past president of the World Federation of Right to Die Societies www.worldrtd.net.